1. Check that your instructor has asked you to use APA citation style for your assignment. They have? Great! Continue on...

 Have questions about writing (paraphrasing, summarizing, directly quoting)?
 Connect with a writing specialist for support.

 An APA citation has two parts:

-In text (immediately after a paraphrase or a direct quote) - to let the person who's reading your work know that this isn't your idea and to give them a quick way to know who's idea it is and where to find it in your reference list
+In text (immediately after a paraphrase or a direct quote) - to let the person who's reading your work know that this isn't your idea and to give them a quick way to know whose idea it is and where to find it in your reference list

-Anytime you use someone else's words, ideas, or opinions, you need to show where you first retrieved or read that information.
+Anytime you use someone else's words, ideas, opinions, or illustrations, you need to show where you first retrieved or read that information.
 You need to provide both the in-text citation whenever you use that source in your paper, and a single reference list entry at the end of your paper for each source that you use.
 This guide provides examples of APA citations for various resources.

 In all types of research and scholarly writing, it is important to cite your sources in order to:

 Readers may want to locate a source you have cited to verify the information or to learn more about the topic.
 A proper citation includes all of the information necessary for a reader to locate a source.